 - Charlotte Royale

-- Cake-making methods: Learn the basic génoise which is basis for many classic preparations.
-Make cakes using liquid fat and creamed butter methods and batters lightened with meringue, discovering how each method generates unique qualities of density, crumb, moistness, and taste.
+- Cake Mixing Methods: Learn the basic génoise, the cornerstone of many classic preparations.
+Create cakes using liquid-fat, creaming and hybrid methods, discovering how each method generates unique qualities of density, crumb, moistness and taste.

 - Egg whites: Beaten egg whites are essential to create a wide variety of cakes, fillings, frostings and desserts.
 Learn and practice with different meringues in several applications.

-- Frostings and finishes: Produce several types of finishes and even more variations on the fillings.
-You will work a variety of confections, from marzipan to fondant—both as a finishing encasement for a layered cake and as a decorating tool.
+- Frostings and Finishes: Produce several types of finishes and even more variations on the fillings.
+You will work with a variety of confections, from marzipan to fondant—both as a finishing encasement for a layered cake and as a decorating tool.